ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 Currently, this repository is still a very simple and short shader example, only for tutorial purposes, it is under MIT license so you can do whatever you want with the code.

-We are now also developing an "easy-to-use + high-performance + cross-platform + look as good as full version" package - NiloToonURP(Lite), to meet the goal of URP's user.
+We are now also developing an "easy-to-use + high-performance + cross-platform + look as good as full version" package - NiloToonURP(Lite), to meet the goal of most URP's user.

 NiloToonURP(Lite) is working correctly on 2019.4LTS and 2020.3LTS (confirmed on 2021-3-11).